-spreadsheet in Exhibit 2-10, you would drag to cover the range from A1 to E22.
+will allow you to access the Format menu.
+Next, click your mouse in a cell in one corner of the spreadsheet, such as on Cell A1.
+Left click the mouse and drag, with the left button depressed, to cover all columns and rows in your spreadsheet that have data.
+For the spreadsheet in Exhibit 2-10, you would drag to cover the range from A1 to E22.
 Release the mouse button, and then click on "Format" from the menu at the top of the screen to display a drop down menu.
 From that menu, you click on Autofit Column.
 Different versions of Excel have menu bars at the top that appear somewhat differently, but the same features exist.
 After you click on Autofit Column, the column widths change.
-EXHIBIT 2-11 shows the process for formatting, and EXHIBIT 2-12 shows the spreadsheet after the column widths have been adjusted.
+Exhibit 2-11 shows the process for formatting, and Exhibit 2-12 shows the spreadsheet after the column widths have been adjusted.

 In Exhibit 2-12, we can see that Column A got wider, displaying all of the text.
 All of the information in the spreadsheet has become readable.
 There are a number of other ways to set the column width.
 You can click on the question mark (?) in the menu bar at the top of the screen to access the Help function.
 Once it opens, you would type your question, such as "how do you set the column width" or simply type "set column width" and explanations of how to proceed are shown.
 In fact, whenever you get stuck in Excel, the first place to go is the Help function.
 Sometimes it can be a bit frustrating to use Excel's Help function and you may have to word your question several different ways until you get the relevant response.
 If you are persistent, however, you can usually accomplish what you want either by carefully reviewing the various menu options that exist or by using the Help function.

 The spreadsheet in Exhibit 2-12 has a few other formatting changes.
 The column headings have been right-justified and underlined.
 This is done using the alignment and underlining icons from the menu at the top, which are the same icons used in Microsoft Word.
-Notice that Row 22 now has double underlines.
-This is commonly used in accounting to indicate a final total for a column of numbers.
-To find the option to use a double underline, use the mouse to select the range of cells you wish to format-for example, left click on B22, drag the mouse to E22, and then release the mouse button.
-Next, right click the mouse, and select the Format Cells choice.
-A Format Cells window opens.
-In the Font tab area, you can choose a double underline option.
+Notice that

-EXHIBIT 2-11 Autofit Column Width
+Exhibit 2-11 Autofit Column Width